readingcapital/readingcapital.github.io/volume-1/index.md

 has its limits in the length of the day and the amount of workers employed or in society.

-The length of the working day constant, then the rate of surplus-value can only be improved by shortening necessary labour-time while maintaining the length of the working day.
+If the length of the working day is constant, then the rate of surplus-value can only be improved by shortening necessary labour-time while maintaining the length of the working day.
 This is the production of *relative surplus-value*.

 Necessary labour-time is shortened by improving the productivity of labour in those branches of industry for those products which (eventually) end up as